Medicine Hat: Modern founding

 Medicine Hat is halfway between Winnipeg and Vancouver, British Columbia, on the Pacific Coast.

+Medicine Hat was the site of a shocking triple murderer on April 23, 2006: 12-year-old Jasmine Richardson and 23-year-old Jeremy Allan Steinke were convicted of first degree murder in the stabbings of 42-year-old Jean-Marc "Marc" Richardson, 48-year-old Debra Richardson (née Doolan) and 8-year-old Tyler Jacob Richardson.
+Jasmine, who was 13 at time of her conviction, is called the youngest person in Canadian history of committing such heinous action, was sentenced to 10 years in prison and was released in May 2016 under a assumed name, Jeremy Steinke was sentenced to Life imprisonment without parole for 25 years.

-Industrialization and Growth
+Industrialization and growth

-Rich in natural resources including natural gas, coal, clay, and farmland, the town became industrialized and was known in its early days as "the Pittsburgh of the West", referring to the industrial city in western Pennsylvania of the United States.
+Rich in natural resources including natural gas, coal, clay, and farmland, the town became industrialized and was known in its early days as "the Pittsburgh of the West".
 A number of large industries located here, attracted by the cheap and plentiful energy resources.
 Coal mines, brick works, pottery and glass bottle manufacturing plants, flour mills, etc. became established.
+Altaglass, an art and functional glass production company operated in Medicine Hat from 1950 to 1988.
 With transportation access via the railway and river, the town became a service and trade center for the agriculture and its products, both commodity crops and livestock, of the surrounding area.
-Between 1909–1914 the town had an economic boom that increased the population to more than 10,000.
+Between 1909 and 1914 the town had an economic boom that increased the population to more than 10,000.
 Little growth occurred between the World Wars.

-During World War II, one of the largest prisoner-of-war camps (P.O.W.) in Canada was established here in the mid-1940s, used primarily to hold German and Italian prisoners.
+During World War II, one of the largest prisoner-of-war camps (POW) in Canada was established here in January 1943 and was used primarily to hold German and Italian prisoners until April 1946.
 It was not until the 1950s of the post-war period that the town again had commercial growth.

 In the 21st century, Medicine Hat promotes its quality of life and affordable cost of living, enjoying the savings of a city-owned gas utility and power generation plant.
 Major industries have included chemical plants, a Goodyear tire and rubber plant, greenhouses, numerous oil and gas related companies, a foundry, I-XL Industries (a brickworks dating from the 1880s), to name a few.
 Friends of Medalta is a non-profit that has been formed to preserve some of the city's industrial heritage.